Reading time: 12 mins

 Their lives are just like ours; they enjoy a mud bath, graze on tender shrubbery, and, even though they appear sedentary, they are gradual migrators that can travel up to 3.7 mi (6 km) over 6-week periods to take advantage of the green shrubs in the lowlands during the rainy season.
 Numerous breeding programs work tirelessly to try to increase and sustain giant tortoise populations.

-If you want to see them face to face, embark on our Galapagos Cruise and Colombian Coffee Triangle Tour Package!
+If you want to see them face to face, embark on our Colombia and Ecuador tours!

 Isn’t it surprising to see a typically cold-climate species chilling on the equator?
 These guys are the very embodiment of the exception to the rule.
 Initially attracted to the cooler Humboldt and Cromwell currents and schools of smaller fish, they have adapted remarkably to life in paradise.
 These tiny black- and white-banded penguins, averaging just 19 inches (49 cm) in height, are often seen in their mated pairs, shading themselves or diving for fish.